 - Credit card data regulated by the Payment Card Industry (PCI)

 - Information relating to an ongoing criminal investigation

 - Court-ordered settlement agreements requiring non-disclosure

 - Information specifically identified by contract as restricted

 - Other information for which the degree of adverse affect that may result from unauthorized access or disclosure is high

 The best way to protect restricted data is not to have it in the first place.

 1. Store the minimum amount of restricted data possible, and know where it is stored.

 2. Securely delete restricted data when there is no longer a business need for its retention.

-- Don't forget about email, attachments, old or previous versions of files, drafts, archives, copies, backups, CDs/DVDs, old floppies, etc.
+- Don't forget about email, attachments, screenshots, old or previous versions of files, drafts, archives, copies, backups, CDs/DVDs, old floppies, etc.